scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 I don't even think anything will be displayed on these devices :) you can try and report your success ...

-* MIPS/SH3 devices with QVGA resolution (240x320), "true color"

-Some devices may be a bit too slow, especially if direct screen access (GAPI) is not supported on these devices.

-* ARM/MIPS/SH3 devices with VGA resolution (640x480) (Palm Size PC / Handheld
-  PC platform)

-True VGA games will probably be too slow to run properly on these devices even if they can support them ...

-* ARM/MIPS/SH3 devices with desktop resolution (800x600) (Handheld PC platform)

-No, there will never be ANY scaler supporting 800x600 resolution, because 320x200 games CANNOT be resized to a 800x600 by a simple operation.

-And the device will probably be too slow to perform any kind of graphic transform anyway :)

 How do I install ScummVM for Windows CE ?
 -----------------------------------------